Push / Pull

 Push / Pull explores these and other tensions in an exhibition and live program offering points of connection with archival and contemporary “non-haveable” thought and practice.

-Feature Image: Shan Michael's studio (2025), detail, Adelaide Contemporary Experimental.
+Feature Image: Shan Michaels' studio (2025), detail, Adelaide Contemporary Experimental.
 Photography by Sam Roberts.

 Artists

-Antony Abrraciavento,
+Antony Abbracciavento,

 Elyas Alavi,